 The lowest point is at the southwest border where Sulphuret Creek drains to the west.
-The highest point is at the northern border where a 6,900-foot ridge projects above an icefield.
+The highest point is at the northern border where a 6,900-foot ridge projects above the icefields.

 In general the land slopes and drains to the west.
-Hain glaciers are fed from the south and east by icefields along the eastern divide of the Unuk River drainage system.
+Main glaciers are fed from the south and east by icefields along the eastern divide of the Unuk River drainage system.
 The pattern of drainage has separated the district into three east-west-trending topographical divisions.
-The most northern of these is Mitchell Valley, the middle, Mitchell-Sulphurets Ridge, and the most southern, Sulphurets Valley.
+The most northern of these is the Mitchell Valley, the middle, Mitchell-Sulphurets Ridge, and the most southern, the valley of Sulphurets Creek.